PART IV: FUTURE TRENDS ON CARBON EQUIVALENT RESEARCH

 [This is the last installment of a four-part series titled The Great Minds of Carbon Equivalent]

 In earlier parts of The Great Minds of Carbon Equivalent, I’ve discussed the value and evolution of carbon equivalent (CE) equations in the prediction of heat affected zone (HAZ) hardenability in steels.
-In this final article, I discuss two future CE research trends.
+In this final PDF resource, I discuss two future CE research trends.

 Applying Carbon Equivalent Equations to Higher-strength Steels for the Oil & Gas Industry